 Fostering Providers (Agencies) have to undertake rigorous checks by law to ensure the suitability of foster carers to look after vulnerable children and young people.

-- Criminal Records Bureau checks on all people in the household over the age of sixteen years and any other people who would come into regular contact with a child or young person that was placed;
+- Disclosure and barring service (formally CRB) checks on anyone in the house over the age of 16 (except in Scotland) and if appropriate, any other people who would come into regular contact with a child or young person that was placed;

 - Local Authority checks;